AndreasAugustin/actions-template-sync/README.md

 If your current repository was created from a private template, there are several possibilities.

-#### 1. Using github app
+#### 1. Using a GitHub app

-You can create and use a [GitHub App][github-app] to handle the access to the private template repository.
+You can create and use a [GitHub App][github-app] to handle access to the private template repository.
 To generate a token for your app you can use a separate action like [tibdex/github-app-token][github-app-token].
-You have to setup the checkout step with the generated token as well.
+You have to set up the checkout step with the generated token as well.

 ```yaml
 jobs: